PDAL/PDAL/doc/about.rst

 What is PDAL?
 --------------------------------------------------------------------------------

-|PDAL| is Point Data Abstraction Library, and it is a C/C++ open source library
+|PDAL| is Point Data Abstraction Library.
+It is a C/C++ open source library
 and applications for translating and processing `point cloud data`_.
-It is not limited to just |LiDAR| data, although the focus and impetus for many of the tools in the library have their origins in LiDAR.
+It is not limited to |LiDAR| data, although the focus and impetus for many of the tools in the library have their origins in LiDAR.

 .. _`point cloud data`: https://en.wikipedia.org/wiki/Point_cloud